nDmitry/grunt-postcss/README.md

 ### Plugin options

 #### options.processors
-Type: `Array`
+Type: `Array|Function`
 Default value: `[]`

 An array of PostCSS compatible post-processors.
+You can also use a function that returns an array of PostCSS post-processors.

 #### options.map
 Type: `Boolean|Object`